Configure Secrets Management

 Note

 You must associate the new authentication method to at least one Access Role, to determine the Akeyless console permissions of CipherTrust Manager users.
 These steps set up permissions for all CipherTrust Manager users to manage secrets.
-You can adjust settings on both CipherTrust Manager UI and Akeyless console to restrict secrets management to fewer CipherTrust Manager users, if desired.
+You can adjust settings on both CipherTrust Manager GUI and Akeyless console to restrict secrets management to fewer CipherTrust Manager users, if desired.

 See Akeyless Online Documentation for more information on Akeyless Access Roles.